nationalparkservice/imd-ccal/README.md

 the data is that it is 2099 and the NPS now has an Outer Space Network with monitoring locations on the Moon, Mars, Mercury, and Saturn.
 Users can find the file path to the example data by running the following line of code.
-We recommend using this document to explore the various functions in the package, as all code in this document should work for users after installing the package.
+Since the example data is installed with the package, you can run any of the code in this ReadMe on your own computer.

 ``` r
 system.file("extdata", "SPAC_080199.xlsx", package = "imdccal")